-The Train Driving Licences and Certificates Regulations 2010 (TDLCR) give duties to a different organisations and people.
-We have produced a series of separate of guides to explain the duties and responsibilities arising from the TDLCR (as amended) and how to take appropriated action.
-Together these guides form a complete set of guidance for all aspects of the TDLCR.
+The Train Driving Licences and Certificates Regulations 2010 (as amended) (TDLCR) give duties to different organisations and people.
+We have produced a series of separate guides to explain the duties and responsibilities arising from the TDLCR and how you can take appropriate action.
+Together these guides form a complete set of guidance.
+However, please note that the guidance does not cover all aspects of the legislation and that it is the responsibility of the duty holders to ensure compliance with legislation.